 In addition, Breathomics research, led by Professor Jan Van Meerbeeck in Antwerp (Antwerp University and University Hospital) and supported by Dr Kevin Lamote (University of Antwerp) has shown promising results in discriminating at risk asbestos-exposed patients from MPM patients based upon Volatile Organic Compounds (VOCs) in breath.
 This opens opportunities to be used as non-invasive screening tool which, hopefully, could induce an earlier detection and better survival of MPM patients.

-Together with Professor Fergus Gleeson (Oxford) and partners at National Consortium for Intelligent Medical Imaging (NCIMI) and Canon, PREDICT-Meso is also developing artificial intelligence (AI) to assist clinic trial teams in monitoring treatment response through CT imaging.
+Together with Professor Fergus Gleeson (Oxford) and partners at National Consortium for Intelligent Medical Imaging (NCIMI) and Canon, PREDICT-Meso is also developing artificial intelligence (AI) to assist clinic trial teams in monitoring treatment response through CT imaging. ( Read a recent article by BBC News on the development of a prototype AI mesothelioma assessment tool, here)

 ASSESS-meso, led by Professor Anna Bibby at Bristol with support of Professor Nick Maskell (University of Bristol Medical School), is a prospective, multicentre, observational cohort study that collects data and biological samples from mesothelioma patients, from the point of diagnosis until death.
 PREDICT-Meso is collaborating with the ASSESS-Meso team to expand their recruitment and evaluate the role of serial mesothelin as a response marker and prognostic indicator.
 Funding from the Accelerator grant will rapidly shorten the projected recruitment period of ASSESS-Meso from 10-years to 5-years and create a blood bank for subsequent analyses by the network and wider community.